target/POSSUM/README.md

 - Go to your terminal, then enter "git clone (project link)"
 - Enter your credentials (if prompted)
 - Once cloned, go to your development environment and click open, and navigate to the project in your finder/folder.
+- Ensure the project is configured to build using Java 17
 - Once opened, build the project using Gradle commands
 - To run Possum on your local machine will require spring profile environment variable
 - ```export SPRING_PROFILES_ACTIVE=local```
 - To run simulator use ```./gradlew run -DuseSimulators=true```

+## Running on POS computer
+Requirements:
+Java 17
+POS Hardware drivers (provided by the manufacturer)
+Note: ensure all dependencies for physical POS devices are installed (ex: libusb for Honeywell scanners)

+Verified Supported OS:
+CentOS 7
+Ubuntu
+NOTE: this is a Java application and can run many OS.

+1. Follow Running POSSUM Locally to ensure you are able to compile and run POSSUM (NOTE: this does not need to be done on the POS computer)
+2. Install the OS on the POS computer (refer to the Supported OS list above)
+3. Install Java 17 on POS computer
+4. Make the following directories:
+- [ ] sudo mkdir /opt/target
+- [ ] sudo mkdir /opt/target/possum
+- [ ] sudo mkdir /opt/target/possum/externalLib
+5. Compile POSSUM to create a jar file
+6. Copy jar file and following src/main/resource files from the development machine to the POS computer /opt/possum directory
+- [ ] devcon.xml
+- [ ] devicestarter.sh
+- [ ] ECIEncoding.csv
+- [ ] IHSParser.csv
+- [ ] LabelIdentifiers.csv
+- [ ] PossumDeviceManager-1.0.jar
+7. Install necessary libraries and JPOS drivers for your hardware (i.e. Honeywell scanners require libusb)
+8. For devices not already supported, update the devcon.xml file

 ## API Specs
 <details>